 Personalized orthotic devices

-Some of our orthotics include body part-specific devices such as knee ankle foot orthotics (KAFOs) and elbow wrist hand finger orthotics (EWHFOs).
+Some of our orthotics include body part-specific devices such as knee-ankle-foot orthotics (KAFOs) and elbow-wrist-hand-finger orthotics (EWHFOs).
 These devices are often custom-built to fit your child properly as they strengthen muscles, heal fractures and stabilize joints.
 They may also need an orthotic device following surgery or to help correct a congenital condition.

-Nonsurgical treatments for congenital differences
+Nonsurgical options for congenital orthopedic disorders

 Parents often come to our office hoping to treat a congenital abnormality with surgery, fearing their child will face unnecessary struggles in life due to their condition.
 Other parents are wary of surgery and are hoping for nonsurgical options.
 Whatever reason brings you to our door, our orthopedists are here to offer you information and reassurance.